Stability and Self-Organized Patterns in Coupled Ecohydrological--Fire Dynamics: A Model of Vegetation--Rainfall--Bushfire Interactions: Introduction

 It is readily seen that the solutions of~\eqref{ODEREDS} prescribe at least two of the three components to vanish, namely, they are of the form~$(f,0,0)$, $(0,v,0)$, or~$(0,0,w)$, which represent ``segregated'' states in which only one of fire, vegetation, or water occurs at a given spatial location.
 In this sense, our model recovers such strict component separation as a limiting case.

-It is also interesting to consider variations of the model in~\eqref{0dojc320yjyouj-3erfg} to account for the fact that plants compete for resources (such as water, nutrients) in a spatial neighborhood.
-This competition effect reduces vegetation growth where nearby biomass is high, providing a ``negative feedback'' on the variation of~$v$.
+As anticipated on page~\pageref{ANTIP6}, we now consider a variation of the model in~\eqref{0dojc320yjyouj-3erfg} to account for competition among plants.
 A well-established formalization of this effect is implemented via kernel-based vegetation models, in which a kernel function describes how mutual influence decays with distance, see~\cite[equation~(25)]{LEFD} and the references therein.

 In this spirit, one can model this nonlocal competition mechanisms at a spatial point~$x$ as a negative correction to vegetation growth of the form

 and thus the evolution equation of the vegetation at a point~$x$ becomes